AndreaCignoni/FundamentalsOfDataAnalysis/README.md

 ![!\[image\\](https://github.com/AndreaCignoni/FundamentalsOfDataAnalysis/blob/883d336e071f6d3b79a60383381ce08c091c97e9/img/Formula.png)

-### Example

-For instance, starting with an even number, as for instance 10, we divide it by 2 to get 5.
-Then, as 5 is odd, we multiply by 3 and add 1 to get 16.
-The same calculation is then repeated dividing by 2 results in the sequence 8, 4, 2, 1.
-Once at 1, the sequence becomes 4, 2, 1 in a loop.

-### Task Requirement

-My task was to verify, using Python, that the *Collatz conjecture* holds true for the first 10,000 positive integers.

 ### Code devolepment

 In order to prove that the *Collatz conjecture* to be true, I have first defined a function *f(x)* implementing the mathematical calculation, then I have created the format how this same function operates in a variable named *collatz()* and, finally, I have encapsulated the iterative process within a loop using a another variable to prove the conjecture's validity for the first 100,000 positive integers.
+My task was then to verify, using Python, that the *Collatz conjecture* holds true for the first 10,000 positive integers.

 ## Task 2: Overview of the Famous Penguins Dataset